 Now the WBC World champion has lined up a fight with another Polish pugilist, Andrej Wawrzyk, with the 29-year-old only ever seeing defeat once, to Povetkin in 2013.
-Whilst Wawrzyk is 33-1-0, this looks to be another comfortable defence for Wilder, however, he does pose more of a threat than the first four defence opponents did.
+Whilst Wawrzyk is 33-1-0, this looks to be another comfortable defense for Wilder, however, he does pose more of a threat than the first four defense opponents did.

-His choice in defences should take nothing away from the fact that Deontay Wilder is an incredible talented boxer.
+His choice in defenses should take nothing away from the fact that Deontay Wilder is an incredibly talented boxer.
 The 6’7’’ Alabama-native boasts rock solid jabs from his 83’’ reach, quick feet, superb physical fitness, and great boxing-IQ, which allows him to be very tactical in his choices in the ring, often timing his moves to military precision.

 Now sitting at 18-0-0, the 27-year-old Englishman has seen the ability of his opponents step up over the last year.
 Starting with his vicious knockout of Dillian Whyte at the end of 2015, he then ended Charles Martin in the second round to win the IBF title.
 Then came a stern test against the punch-absorbing Dominic Breazeale, who was eventually defeated in the seventh by Joshua.

 Most recently, Joshua came up against Eric Molina, the man who shook Deontay Wilder and looked to be another decent test for the Olympic gold medallist.
 But Molina was completely outclassed and saw his title hopes fade once again, this time via Joshua grinding him into the ropes in the third.

 After the fight, promoter Eddie Hearn asked for Wladimir Klitschko, who was in the crowd, to join them on the stage to announce the Anthony Joshua vs Wladimir Klitschko ‘Super-Fight’ for the IBF and WBA titles.
 Hopefully, this huge encounter will be as good as that seen between James DeGale and Badou Jack to start off the year of boxing.